 Heroic Sacrifice: A battered, exhausted, and freshly-stabbed Utena saves Anthy's soul by opening the Rose Gate with her bare hands, but ends up getting the stabbing from the Swords of Hate in Anthy's place; Utena's willingness to do everything possible to help her friend is ultimately the key to helping Anthy break free of her relationship with Akio and leave Ohtori.

-Hypocrite: Something Akio uses as Hannibal Lecture.
+Hypocrite: Something Akio uses as Breaking Speech.
 She uses Anthy as her personal Damsel in Distress to be her prince, so she has a reason to live for after her parents's death and never cared enough for Anthy to try to understand her suffering.
 She gets better, says Shut Up, Hannibal! to that and grows to really wanting to free Anthy.

 Knight In Sour Armour: By the last arc, Utena loses faith in her own goodness because she realizes that she only became a prince in order to find something to live for after her parents died.
 She loves Anthy, but is not sure whether she wants to continue fighting for a less than pure girl who sleeps with her brother.
 In the end, though, Utena realizes that no matter what Anthy does, she'll always get the short end of the stick as long as she stays in Ohtori.
 She can manipulate as many students as she wants, but at the end of the day, she'll still be the Rose Bride openly stepped on by every Duelist she comes across, and the only one in the world who is perpetually impaled by a swarm of animated swords.